 Jeff is a 1993 graduate of the University of Pittsburgh and a 1996 graduate of the Dickinson School of Law.

-Kristen Weidus is an associate attorney at Ruder Law.
+Kristen Weidus is a senior associate attorney at Ruder Law.
 Prior to joining the firm, she was an associate at Tremba, Kinney, Greiner & Kerr, LLC, and served as co-counsel in the G.L. v.
 Ligonier Valley School District case, No. 14-1387 (3d Cir.
 2015).

 Kristen graduated magna cum laude from the University of the District of Columbia David A. Clarke School of Law in Washington, DC in 2012.
 She worked as a law student attorney in the Took Crowell Institute for At-Risk Youth, representing students with disabilities enrolled in the DC Public Schools.
 Kristen also served as President of the Women’s Law Society, Articles Editor for the Law Review, and President and Founder of the UDC-DCSL Disability Rights and Advocacy Society.